 So the next time you tell someone that you are a Demublican or a Republicrat, maybe you shouldn’t be so quick to take offense when they point out that your party violates the Constitution regularly, because it does!
 Indeed, even your own party claims to believe in constitutional government, so why aren’t you upset when your own party’s incumbent politicians vote to violate the Constitution?

 And the next time you tell someone that you are a “Christian”, maybe you shouldn’t be shocked if they expect you to be considerably more educated in the Bible than you are, or if they expect you to correct yourself immediately when one of your doctrinal errors is demonstrated.
-And if you’re for “getting back to the Constitution”, don’t be shocked if they expect that you should have read the document or that you should have already figured out that “getting back to the Constitution” would be just about as tumultuous as having another Civil War.
+And if you’re for “getting back to the Constitution”, don’t be shocked if they expect that you should have read the document or that you should have already figured out that “getting back to the Constitution” (because we have so far to go) would be just about as tumultuous as having another Civil War.

 See, some of us believe that a label ought to mean something more than that you simply have a notion to “like” something.
 For some of us, philosophy is a deliberate way of life, and not just a checkout line “impulse item”.
 And how interesting it is that so many like to think of themselves as philosophers and yet refuse to think any deeper than the label itself.
 They are not thinking; they only think they’re thinking!